Library: Policy

 1. (a) Residential program monitoring visits are documented on the monitoring checklist.

-(b) The programs manager is consulted for appropriate action regarding program monitoring safety concerns.
-Appropriate action may include the utilization of a witness and/or coordination with local law enforcement officials.
+(b) The programs supervisor is consulted for appropriate action regarding program monitoring safety concerns.
+Appropriate action may include using a witness or coordinating with local law enforcement officials.

 (c) During the announced monitoring visit, Licensing staff: